Oligo Pool Uniformity Calculator for Dropout and NGS Depth

 How much NGS sequencing depth do I need for pool QC?

 As a rule of thumb: sequence at 500-1000× coverage (reads per unique sequence) for reliable uniformity assessment.
 For a pool of 10,000 sequences, that means 5-10 million reads.
 At 100× coverage, you can detect dropouts but cannot accurately measure CV%.
 At <50× coverage, sampling noise dominates and uniformity metrics are unreliable.
-Our calculator provides platform-specific depth recommendations.
+The calculator provides platform-specific depth recommendations.

 What causes sequences to drop out during synthesis?